tutv2904/android-onclan-sdk/README_INTEGRATE_PAYMENT.md

 # First you need to update AppotaGameSDK to the latest version here
 https://github.com/appota/android-game-sdk

-# I. Install SDK
+# I. Install onClanSDK

-## 1. Download & unzip the SDK
+## 1. Download & unzip onClanSDK

-## 2. Add the SDK to your project
+## 2. Add onClanSDK to your project

-import onClan SDK project to your IDE, the SDK project just contains libs folder, other folders are unused
+import onClanSDK project to your IDE, the SDK project just contains libs folder, other folders are unused

 ![add](https://github.com/appota/android-onclan-sdk/blob/master/docs/import.png)